What is it?

 Medical simulation technology allows for realistic clinical scenarios using life-sized computerized patient manikins that are able to respond in real-time to a variety of clinical interventions and pharmacologic agents.

 This type of technology offers medical educators a new way to control situational learning.
-Some highlights:

 A history of success